JuliaNLSolvers/Optim.jl/docs/src/algo/lbfgs.md

 $ x_{n+1} = x_n - \alpha P^{-1}\nabla f(x_n)$

 and is chosen by a linesearch algorithm such that each step gives sufficient descent.

+**For BFGS only**: If `resetalpha = true`, the linesearch algorithm starts with the initial value $ \alpha = 1.0 $ for each new BFGS iteration.
+Otherwise, it will use the terminating value of $ \alpha $ from the previous BFGS iteration.

 ## Example
 ## References
 Wright, Stephen, and Jorge Nocedal (2006) "Numerical optimization."
 Springer